Skip to main content

 Print

-The shipping errors are arranged on the right-hand side of the shipping report.
+The sending errors are arranged on the right-hand side of the sending report.

 SCREENSHOT: Detailed report for the "Timeout" error